marccampbell/hugo-linkcheck-action/README.md

 Builds a Hugo site and validates that there are no broken links in the site.
 Any broken links will be reported as a comment on the pull request.

+This Action uses the [stevenvachon/broken-link-checker](https://github.com/stevenvachon/broken-link-checker) module to crawl and report broken links.

 ### Quick Start

 Add a new [GitHub Action](https://github.com/features/actions) to your repo.
 You can create a file named `.github/main.workflow` and use this as a quick start: